-The Elephant Jungle Sanctuary Phuket allows the visitors to get close to the elephants in an ethical and fun way than the controversial elephant trekking.
+The Elephant Jungle Sanctuary Phuket allows the visitors to get close to the elephants in a more ethical and fun way than the old controversial elephant trekking.
 Here, no one ride the animals, this time is over….
-At the new generation of elephants sanctuaries you feed them, play with them and bathe adults and baby elephants in a way you never experienced before.
+At this new generation of elephants sanctuaries you feed them, play with them, bathe adults and baby elephants in a way you never experienced before.

-Yes, there are still many elephant trekking camps in Phuket but this new kind of rehabilitation camps are successfully showing the way.
-Hopefully old fashion trekking camps will change because people have already changed.
+Yes, there are still many elephant trekking camps in Phuket but this new kind of rehabilitation camps is successfully showing the way.
+Old fashion trekking camps are already changing because people have already changed.
 The trend seems to be efficient as more and more elephant trekking camp seized that golden opportunity and recycled themselves into elephant sanctuaries.
 Wise move!

 When you arrive at the elephant camp of Naithon Beach, you first get a short briefing.
 Usually people book the morning or afternoon visit and are picked up directly from their hotels, which is very convenient.
 First you will get a short briefing about the rehabilitation camps and its purpose.
 Learn about the elephants, their burden with the old fashioned tourism, which is unfortunately still well alive in Thailand.

-Guests are then invited to prepare food for the animals.
+Guests then are shown how to prepare food for the animals.
 It’s a bit messy but fun and everyone seem to enjoy being useful.
-Once food has been ready a small group of elephants arrive and eat from people’s hands.
+Once food is ready, a small group of elephants arrive and eat from people’s hands.
 Kids are usually hesitant at first but quickly enjoy the playful baby elephants who looks just as happy as human children are!